aforward9600/pokemonpalette/README.md

      - this prevents getting stuck in a loop unable to do anything on your turn
   - Blaine will not use a super potion at full HP
   - Move slots cannot be rearranged when transformed (prevents acquiring glitch moves).
+  - The BIRD type has been reinstated and renamed to TYPELESS.
+It acts as a universally neutral type (particularly for Struggle)

 - Move fixes
   - dire hit/focus energy now quadruples crit rate instead of quarters